Microsoft/azure-docs.pl-pl/articles/vmware-cloudsimple/manage-private-cloud.md

 ## <a name="sign-in-to-azure"></a>Logowanie do platformy Azure

-Zaloguj się do witryny Azure portal w [https://portal.azure.com](https://portal.azure.com).
+Zaloguj się do witryny Azure Portal pod adresem [https://portal.azure.com](https://portal.azure.com).

 ## <a name="access-the-cloudsimple-portal"></a>Uzyskiwanie dostępu do portalu CloudSimple